peeteer1245/placetel-recording-downloader/README.md

 # placetel-recording-downloader
-Download Call recordings from Placetel via the web API
+Download and delete Call recordings from Placetel via the web API

 # Setup